-1) any employee who is:

-- (A) under the age of eighteen who is claimed as a dependent for federal income tax purposes and is employed as an after-school or summer employee; or - (B) employed as a trainee in a bona fide training program consistent with federal and state law where the training program has the goal that the employee advances into a permanent position; provided, however, that this exemption shall apply only when the trainee does not replace, displace or lower the wages or benefits of any employee, and the training does not exceed two years; and 2) any disabled employee, where such disabled employee: - (A) is covered by a current sub-minimum wage certificate issued to the employer by the United States department of labor; or - (B) would be covered by such a certificate but for the fact that the employer is paying a wage equal to or higher than the federal minimum wage. - 3) any county service contract or county financial assistance in relation to the furnishing of child care services; pre-school services provided pursuant to section forty-four hundred ten of the New York State Education Law; and early intervention services, as defined in section twenty-five hundred forty-one of the New York State Public Health Law. - 4) any county service contract or county financial assistance where the application of this law in a particular case would violate any specific state or federal statutory, regulatory, or constitutional provision. - § 4.
-Duration - a.
-For CFARs, assistance given by the county in an amount equal to or greater than fifty thousand dollars in any twelve month period shall require compliance with this chapter for the life of the contract in the case of assistance given to fund a program, or for five years in the case of assistance given for the purchase of real property or personal property to construct facilities, including but not limited to materials, equipment, fixtures, merchandise, and machinery. - b.
-A service contractor and subcontractor shall be required to comply with this chapter for the term of the county service contract. - § 5.
-Obligations of Employers - a.
-Certification of Compliance.
-1) Prior to the award of a county service contract, county financial assistance or county lease, any employer seeking such contract, financial assistance or lease shall provide the county with a certification containing the following information: - (A) the name, address, and telephone number of the chief executive officer of the employer;
+- 1) any employee who is: - (A) under the age of eighteen who is claimed as a dependent for federal income tax purposes and is employed as an after-school or summer employee; or - (B) employed as a trainee in a bona fide training program consistent with federal and state law where the training program has the goal that the employee advances into a permanent position;

+- 2) any disabled employee, where such disabled employee: - (A) is covered by a current sub-minimum wage certificate issued to the employer by the United States department of labor; or - (B) would be covered by such a certificate but for the fact that the employer is paying a wage equal to or higher than the federal minimum wage. - 3) any county service contract or county financial assistance in relation to the furnishing of child care services; sleep away camp services for the disabled; pre-school services provided pursuant to section forty-four hundred ten of the New York State Education Law; and early intervention services, as defined in section twenty-five hundred forty-one of the New York State Public Health Law. - 4) any county service contract or county financial assistance where the application of this law in a particular case would violate any specific state or federal statutory, regulatory, or constitutional provision. - d.
+No effect on county wage pattern

+Nothing in this law shall be construed to establish a wage or benefit pattern for county employees.